Great places to camp on the way up or on the summi...

 Getting to the base of the rock takes between 35 minutes and an hour depending on how fast you're going and how familiar you are with the approach.
 See the route description for more information.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Squaw Peak:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Squaw Peak:

 Squawstruck 5.11- 6c 22 VIII+ 22 E3 5c Sport, 22 pitches, 1900'

 Featured Route For Squaw Peak

 Squawstruck 5.11- 6c 22 VIII+ 22 E3 5c Utah

 For a much better printable (PDF) topo and the history of the route, go here.
 Welcome to the world of sportaineering.
 Squawstruck goes right up the south face of Squaw Peak (also known as Squaw Mountain).
 The line isnt the most direct in the world, and some ledges and short pitches could be considered a drawback, but the rock is mostly good, the climbing is great, and the route is long!
 The route is also remarkably sust...[more]
 Browse More Classics in Utah

 I climbed this route Yesterday with John Culberson.
 We needed half hour for the approach, seven hours to climb the route and an hour to descend the trail from the top.
 It is an excellent route and it is very well bolted.
 They did a very nice job creating the route and bolting it.
 It is a fantastic alpine outing on good rock, and very safe too given the great bolting job.
 I wouldn't do it in the summer given the southern exposure.
 The bolt that protects one of the crux moves on pitch 15 (the second roof) is missing the ear, interestingly.
 So that section gets a little spicy and you could take a long fall if not careful; but honestly, the route is so well bolted that by the time you get there you have grown used to expect a bolt at every turn.
 So no reason to complaint.
 Super fun route!